 Systematics and species delimitation in Arcifera

 Our results provide a robust phylogenomic tree of Arcifera for the first time (Figure 2).
-Overall we support the view that Arcifera represents a monophylum within which all four subgenera form clades.
+Overall, we support the view that Arcifera represents a monophylum within which all four subgenera form clades.
 The monophyly of Arcifera is also supported by the presence of a hook-shaped ligulum (i.e., arculus) at the base of the endophallus, a strong morphological character that unites all constituents of this lineage (Imura et al. 2000; Deuve et al. 2012).
 Our study is the first to provide strong evidence for these relationships while including all species of the group.
 Other studies based on reduced genomic sampling, often a single gene fragment, either failed to recover Arcifera as monophyletic (Imura et al. 2000; Osawa et al. 2004), or had too limited a taxon sampling to properly test the placement and otherwise monophyly of each subgenus (Su et al. 2003; Sota & Ishikawa 2004; Deuve et al. 2012).
-Except for a minority of analyses, our results strongly suggest that Carabus (Hygrocarabus) is sister to the rest of Arcifera, with Carabus (Platycarabus) as sister to a clade formed by Carabus (Chaetocarabus) and Carabus (Heterocarabus).
+Except for a minority of analyses, our results strongly suggest that C. (Hygrocarabus) is sister to the rest of Arcifera, with C. (Platycarabus) as sister to a clade formed by C. (Chaetocarabus) and C. (Heterocarabus).

-Within Carabus (Hygrocarabus), we recover C. variolosus nested within C. nodulosus.
+Within C. (Hygrocarabus), we recover C. variolosus nested within C. nodulosus.
 This result contrasts with the ones of Mossakowski et al. (2020) where the two species were suggested to be well differentiated genetically.
 In their study, these authors argued based on the analysis of two gene fragments that both taxa form distinct clades although several specimens caused each species to be paraphyletic.
 Some tests of mating between the two candidate species were also performed in this study and suggested that the two lineages do not mate.
 However, the scale and conditions of these trials do not allow to conclusively rule out potential mating.
-We argue that in the current state of our knowledge it is not yet possible to definitively test species boundaries, past introgression and signature of hybridization between Carabus nodulosus and C. variolosus.
+We argue that in the current state of our knowledge it is not yet possible to definitively test species boundaries, past introgression and signature of hybridization between C. nodulosus and C. variolosus.
 A desired approach would be to combine a large geographical sampling as in Mossakowski et al. (2020) with a genomic scale dataset as developed in the present study to revisit the systematic conundrum within this subgenus at the population level.